Mustafa-zubi/2thetaFilesMerger/README.md

 C. Contact information:
 - For problems and bugs reporting: Mustafa Alzubi (mostafa.zoubi @ sesame.org.jo)
-- How to use and more information: Mahmoud Abdelateef
+- How to use and more information: Mahmoud Abdellatief (mahmoud.abdellatief @ sesame.org.jo)